14 boats commissioned

 |U-111||AG Weser, Bremen||976||1939 - 1940|

 Type IXB was an improved version of type IX with increased range of 1500 nautical miles and slightly heavier.
-The designed was improved again in their successors of type IXC from 1939 onwards.
+The design was improved again in their successors of type IXC from 1939 onwards.

 This type was the most successful overall with each boat averaging over 100,000 tons of sinking.
 They had 22 torpedoes stored which gave a determined U-boat commander a serious striking power which could be used night after night against the same convoy, as was often the case.